Vegan pumpkin coffee cake with a thick cinnamon swirl and generous pecan crumble! This cake is moist, ridiculously delicious and easy to make.

 Cinnamon sugar layer:

-- In a small mixing bowl, mix the ingredients until well combined.
+- In a separate bowl, mix the brown sugar and cinnamon until well combined.
+Set aside.

-- Add the pumpkin puree, dairy-free milk, oil, sugar and vanilla to a large mixing bowl.
+- Add the wet ingredients (pumpkin purée, dairy-free milk, oil, sugars, vinegar and vanilla) to a large mixing bowl.
 Whisk until combined.

-- Pour half the cake batter into the cake pan and smooth the surface with a spoon.
+- Pour or scoop half of the pumpkin cake batter into your prepared pan and smooth the surface with a spoon or spatula.
 Sprinkle the cinnamon sugar on top.
-Pour the remaining cake batter into the cake pan and smooth the surface.
-When you smooth the final layer of cake batter, it will not want to stick to the cinnamon sugar layer so just do what you can.
+Pour the remaining batter into the cake pan and smooth the surface.
+When you smooth the final layer of cake batter, it will refuse to stick to the cinnamon sugar layer.
+Try to avoid lifting your spoon/spatula as much as possible, and just do what you can.

 - Sprinkle the crumble on top of the cake (there'll be a lot of crumble).

-- Bake the cake for 50-60 minutes.
-At the 30-minute mark, if the cake is browning too quickly on top, cover the cake pan with an oven-safe tray or aluminum foil.
-The cake is ready when you can insert a toothpick in the middle and there is no wet batter on it (a few crumbs are fine).
+- Bake the cake for 52-57 minutes.
+At the 30-minute mark, if the crumble is browning too quickly, tent your cake pan with aluminum foil.
+The cake is ready when you can insert a toothpick in the center of the cake and it comes out clean.

 Notes